- Outreach & Training

 As a group, our post baccalaureate students have performed at a high academic level and have enjoyed excellent post-program employment outcomes.

-Students holding a Bachelor’s Degree from an accredited institution who are otherwise admissible to Oregon State University ( https://admissions.oregonstate.edu/post-baccalaureate ) will be accepted into the Food Science and Technology upon meeting the following additional criteria:
+Students holding a Bachelor’s Degree from an accredited institution who are otherwise admissible to Oregon State University ( https://admissions.oregonstate.edu/post-baccalaureate ) will be accepted into the Food Science and Technology program.

 To ensure the academic success of new post-baccalaureate students the following deadlines will be observed for post-baccalaureate students applying to Food Science and Technology.
 When a post-baccalaureate application file is complete (all required transcripts have been received and reviewed by the Office of Admissions) a Departmental Action Form (DAF) is sent to the FST Department.
 The Departmental Action Form must be received at least three weeks prior to the first day of classes for which the student has requested admission.
 Departmental Action Forms received after these dates will be considered for admission for the next available term.
 In addition, all prerequisite (foundation) coursework must be completed by this date.
 To allow time for processing by Admissions, students should plan to submit completed applications (including transcripts showing completion of all required coursework) by the following dates: